BP-H/superNova_2177/transcendental-resonance-frontend/README.md

 streamlit run src/main.py
 ```

-Replace the backend URL in `src/utils/api.py` if your API is not running on `http://localhost:8000`.
+If your backend is not running on `http://localhost:8000`, set the `BACKEND_URL` environment variable before starting the app.

 ## Structure